You’ve exceeded your funding goal, run a successful Kickstarter campaign, and have decided to set up a pre-order store or late-pledge page. Now what?

 Gather email addresses

-Kickstarter backers often browse pre-order stores but may not make a purchase straight away.
+Kickstarter backers will often browse a pre-order store but may not make a purchase straight away.
 Sometimes, they might require more information about the product.

 To solve this problem, we’ve introduced the ability for creators to collect email addresses from customers using our mailing list tool.